guseulalio/Transitionz/README.md

 ## How to use

+Copy the content of the `Swappers` folder to your project. -- _Perhaps I'll figure out how to make this into a proper library in the future, but now this isn't a concern.
+Just copying the files is easy enough._

 Subclass `TraNavigationController`, then set the transition effect you wish to use.

 You can set the regular transition effect, which will be used in all transitions: